“An empty stomach is not a good political advisor.” Albert Einstein

 - Wash turkey breasts and pat dry.
 Rub skin all over with olive oil.
 Place skin side up in a roasting pan.

 - Squeeze the juice from about 3 oranges into pan.
 Cut another 2 or 3 in half and snuggle around turkey breasts to bake along side.

 - Generously scatter dried thyme leaves over each breast.
 Season with salt and freshly ground black pepper.

 - Add thinly sliced garlic cloves over top of each breast.
-Roast for about 1 hour or until a meat thermometer inserted into the breast reads 160-165 degrees.
+Roast for about 1 hour, at 350 degrees, or until a meat thermometer inserted into the breast reads 160-165 degrees.